Boostport/kubernetes-vault/README.md

 | pod.boostport.com/vault-init-container  | The name of the init container.     | `yes`     | `none`        | `install`     |

 ## Metrics
-Kubernetes-vault uses [Prometheus](https://prometheus.io) for metrics reporting.
+Kubernetes-Vault uses [Prometheus](https://prometheus.io) for metrics reporting.
 It exposes these metrics over the `/metrics` endpoint over http or https.

 For more information about metrics, read the guide on [metrics](metrics.md).